bormaxi8080/osint-timeline/DRAFT.md

 Dexter is an autonomous financial research agent that thinks, plans, and learns as it works.
 It performs analysis using task planning, self-reflection, and real-time market data.
 Think Claude Code, but built specifically for financial research: https://github.com/virattt/dexter

+People Search Resources.
+A large list of resources for finding information about people in different countries: https://analystresearchtools.com/resources

 Osinton is an open-source OSINT (Open Source Intelligence) tool designed to perform structured investigations on individuals using publicly available information: https://github.com/elvonferen/Osinton

 Archivarix.
 Wayback Machine downloader that restores fully functional copies of archived websites from the Internet Archive (other sources) with CMS-like features.
 Lets you rebuild sites with optimized HTML, cleaned trackers, and internal link normalization, ideal for OSINT, evidence preservation, or site recovery: https://archivarix.com/en/

+Awesome list for Whisper - an open-source AI-powered speech recognition system developed by OpenAI: https://github.com/sindresorhus/awesome-whisper/

 SaveAny Bot.
 Save Any Telegram File to Anywhere (Alist, Disk, Webdav, S3...).
 Support restrict saving content and files beyond telegram: https://github.com/krau/SaveAny-Bot/